lumicks/pylake/docs/tutorial/nbwidgets.rst

 .. image:: fd_dist_widget3a.png

-To avoid premature truncation caused by this noise, there is an additional `max_gap` keyword argument to `FdDistanceRangeSelector` that can be used to adjust the acceptable length of noise gaps.
+To avoid premature truncation caused by this noise, there is an additional `max_gap` keyword argument to :class:`~lumicks.pylake.FdDistanceRangeSelector` that can be used to adjust the acceptable length of noise gaps.
 The default values is zero, such that all data points are guaranteed to fall within the selected distance range.
 The effect of this argument is shown below for an F,d curve sliced with the same distance thresholds: